Bandwidth/bandwidth.github.io/howto/forwardACall.md

+{% method %}
 # How to Forward a Call

 Logic: Forwards a call by bridging together an incoming phone call to an outgoing phone call.
 When an incoming call is initiated, meaning someone calls the BW phone number, the BW number makes an outgoing call to another number.
 These two calls then get bridged to connect the callers on the other side of the BW number.